tengcharmaine/tp/docs/UserGuide.md

 **<i class="material-icons-outlined">warning</i> Warning:**<br>

-- If you do not see a sample data when running `java -jar clinicmate.jar`, that means you have an existing datafile which needs to be remove.
+- If you do not see sample data when running `java -jar clinicmate.jar`, that means you have an existing data file which needs to be removed.
 - You may notice that a new folder named `data` is newly created.
 This folder contains the data file for ClinicMate.
 - Do not delete this folder or its contents as it contains your patient data.
 </div>

-5. You should see the following screen after running the command.
+5. You should see the following screen after running the `java -jar clinicmate.jar` command.
 ![Ui](images/updatedUI.png)
 6. Great job!
 You have successfully set up ClinicMate on your computer.
 You are now ready to learn about the **GUI** of ClinicMate!